Traverse22 in Brno, Czechia

 I learned a great deal about the value of life growing up where I did and how I did.

-Now let's talk about which travel conferences you should, or should not attend in 2024.
+Now about which travel conferences you should, or should not attend in 2025.

 TBEX (Travel Blog Exchange)

 I started following news about the Ostrava conference before I even traveled to Europe for the first time, which was February of 2018, when I covered 8 European countries in two weeks (including Vatican City).
 I was excited about visiting Czechia the following summer and I started promoting Outcast Vagabond a great deal before the conference to gear up for it.
 I really didn't know what to expect, other than what I'd read online and watched on YouTube vlogs of other travelers and their experiences.
-It was all most positive reviews of TBEX, but I did read one article from a prominent travel influencer who had addressed their concerns about TBEX hosting a potential event in Zimbabwe, which at the time had a great deal of political turmoil and had later experienced an ugly revolution via a military coup d'état, which ousted long-time dictator, Robert Magabe.
-This happened just months after TBEX had announce a Zimbabwe conference and was around the same time the conference was supposed to held there.
+It was all mostly positive reviews of TBEX, but I did read one article from a prominent travel influencer who had addressed their concerns about TBEX hosting a potential event in Zimbabwe, which at the time had a great deal of political turmoil and had later experienced an ugly revolution via a military coup d'état, which ousted long-time dictator, Robert Magabe.
+This happened just months after TBEX had announced a Zimbabwe conference and was around the same time the conference was supposed to held there.
 To make matters worse, the post-conference FAM trips were to take place at the exact same time as the Zimbabwe elections were to be held.
+It's a good thing that the conference was canceled before this all went down, and thank God a prominent travel influencer called TBEX out on this, which I believe contributed to canceling the event.

 I love Africa.
-I'm planning a 6-country African tour during Chinese Spring Festival this year when I'll have 28-paid days off work in February.
-I work with four African people at my school in Wuhan, from different African countries, and I have several African friends elsewhere around the world.
-Even these people would tell me not to go into certain African countries due to political turmoil, ongoing violence and civil unrest.
-And if I were to consult with them about hosting a conference in a notoriously dangerous African nation, they'd think I were nuts.
+Last year, I embarked on an 11-country African tour during Chinese Spring Festival (Chinese New Year) for 28-paid days off of work.
+I work with African people at my school in Wuhan, from different African countries, and I have several African friends elsewhere around the world.
+One of my good friends here in Wuhan is from Nigeria.
 I enjoyed my first trip to Africa in 2018 when I visited Kenya and South Africa.
 I visited Morocco in 2022.
-The African continent has much to offer visitors, and it's worth visiting the safe places.
-But do your research.
+The African continent has much to offer visitors, and it's worth visiting the safe places but do your research and avoid the unsafe ones.

 I checked into my Ostrava hotel after arriving at the train station and being dropped off by a taxi.
 The conference was being held at the Gong conference center, a former industrial park.
 Ostrava seemed like an amazing place.
 TBEX Ostrava broke me into the basics of a TBEX conference.